-No Contact Policy
+Procurement No Contact Policy

-Upon the release of any Request for Proposal (RFP), Invitation for Bid (IFB), or comparable procurement vehicle for any System service or product, there shall be no communication or contact between the applicant or bidder and Trustees or staff concerning the subject of the procurement process until the process is completed.
+Upon the release of any Request for Proposal (RFP), Invitation to Bid (ITB), or comparable procurement vehicle for any System service or product4, there shall be no communication or contact between the applicant or bidder and Trustees or staff concerning the subject of the procurement process until a contract has been awarded unless the contact or communication is permitted.
+This includes any officer or employee of the applicant or bidder and any party related to the applicant or bidder who is financially interested in the transaction.